Photo credit: Sierra Club

 The current system capacity limit for net-metered solar installations is 1 MW for commercial, 20 kW for residential.
 However, for residential systems between 10 kW and 20 kW, a utility is allowed to apply to the State Corporation Commission to impose a “standby” charge on those customers.

 Seizing the opportunity, Dominion won the right to impose a standby charge of up to about $60 per month on these larger systems, eviscerating the market for them just as electric cars were increasing interest in larger systems.
 (SCC case PUE- 2011-00088.)
 Legislative efforts to roll back the standby charges were unsuccessful, and more recently, Appalachian Power instituted even more extreme standby charges.
 (PUE-2014-00026.)

-A bit of good news for residential solar: homeowner association bans on solar are largely a thing of the past
+- Good news for residential solar: homeowner association bans are largely a thing of the past

 Homeowner association (HOA) bans and restrictions on solar systems have been a problem for residential solar.
 In the 2014 session, the legislature nullified bans as contrary to public policy.
 The law contains an exception for bans that are recorded in the land deeds, but this is said to be highly unusual; most bans are simply written into HOA covenants.
 In April of 2015 the Virginia Attorney issued an opinion letter confirming that unrecorded HOA bans on solar are no longer legal.